qiskit-advocate/application-guide/README.md

 # Qiskit Advocates Application Guide

-*New: 2022 application details have been announced!
+*New: 2023 application details have been announced!
 Please check out the [How you can apply](#how-you-can-apply) section.*

-## What is the Qiskit advocate program?
+## What is the Qiskit Advocate program?
-The Qiskit advocate program is a global initiative to support the most active members of the Qiskit community.
-As an advocate, you will join the most passionate group of people in quantum computing.
-Since the program was launched two years ago, [more than 300 people with diverse backgrounds from  30+ countries have joined](https://qiskit.org/advocates/).
+The Qiskit Advocate program is a global initiative to support the most active members of the Qiskit community and Qiskit ecosystem.
+As an Advocate, you will join the most passionate group of people in quantum computing.
+Since the program was in 2020, [more than 400 people with diverse backgrounds from over 45 countries have joined](https://qiskit.org/advocates/).
 We work together to grow the Qiskit community through organizing events, making open source contributions to Qiskit code, creating educational content, and more.

 ## Why you should apply

 ### 1. Networking with experts and enthusiasts
-As an advocate, you will be able to attend monthly meetup sessions to share projects and ideas and work together with fellow advocates on new projects and events.
+As an Advocate, you will be able to attend monthly meetup sessions to share projects and ideas and work together with fellow advocates on new projects and events.

 ### 2. Getting special access to Qiskit core members and projects
-As an advocate, you will be able to ask questions to members of the Qiskit team and find a mentor through our [mentorship program](http://qisk.it/advocate-mentorship).
+As an Advocate, you will be able to ask questions to members of the Qiskit team and find a mentor through our [mentorship program](http://qisk.it/advocate-mentorship).

 ### 3. Being recognized by IBM
-As an advocate, you will have the opportunity to have your work supported and highlighted by IBM.
+As an Advocate, you will have the opportunity to have your work supported and highlighted by IBM.

 ### 4. Receiving invitations to events
-As an active advocate, you will be invited to global (physical or virtual) events created for the quantum community such as Qiskit Camps and IBM Quantum Challenges.
+As an active Advocate, you will be invited to global (physical or virtual) events created for the quantum community such as Qiskit Camps and IBM Quantum Challenges.

 ## Advocate highlights